grpc/proposal/A14-channelz.md

 ### Addresses

 An important part of debugging a connection is finding "who" the socket is connected to.
-Toanswer this question each socket exposes a remote and a local address field.
+To answer this question each socket exposes a remote and a local address field.
 The address implies what kind of socket it is (e.g. TCP, UDP, UDS, etc.) as well as the the identity used to establish the connection (e.g.
 IP Address, port number, filename, etc.).

 Not every socket has a remote address;  listening sockets may only include a local address.
-Not every socket has a local address; UDS sockets may only include a remote address.
+Not every socket has a local address; Unix domain sockets may only include a remote address.

 By default, only TCP and UDS addresses are defined.
 Because there are many kinds of address families that cannot be anticipated, the address includes an